The Disneyland of Death

 There’s a seven-headed dragon with seven horns on each head and seven rings on each horn.
 Wait, that sounds like too much.
 Maybe it’s one horn per head.
 Whether this is crucial to the plot or gratuitous special effects, like most dragons, I can’t recall.

-There are fires and plagues and kingdoms reclaimed and four horsemen, each welding their own brand of mayhem.
+There are fires and plagues and kingdoms reclaimed and four horsemen, each wielding their own brand of mayhem.

 Next come the zombies.